buivietnhat/distributed-kv/README.md

 ## Benchmark
 I have benchmarked the system's performance under my simulated network, including simulated disk writes by writing to memory.
 This allowed me to observe how fast the Raft implementation is.

 The benchmarking device is a laptop with 8GB of RAM and an 8-core CPU.
-The system consists of 3 replicas, and here are the results
+The system consists of 3 replicas, the benchmark code located in [benchmark](test/raft/log_test.cpp) and here are the results
 ```angular2html
 Doing 1000 request takes 103.236 miliseconds
 Requests/Second: 9686.54